Shamar/shamar.github.io/_posts/2018-10-06-the-intelligent-symbiosis.markdown

 > Our entire field is bad at what we do, and if you rely on us, everyone will die.

-(and NO, the blockchain is not the solution, it's a symptom of the problem)
+*(and NO, the blockchain is not the solution, it's another symptom)*

 But there is another aspect of this story that is even more important.